ColinKennedy/rez_developer_packages/rez_sphinx/documentation/source/why_use_rez_sphinx.rst

 If you answered all of those questions in a positive way, then you're already set up for success.
-But if any of those points fall short and you'd like a tool handle those things for you, :ref:`rez_sphinx` is for you.
+But if any of those points fall short and you'd like a tool handle those things for you, :doc:`getting_started` is for you.

 As you probably have guessed from the questions, `Sphinx`_ is great at building individual tool documentation.
 But all of the logistical concerns, like how do